 RELATED | Community members gather in hopes to ‘Save Atlantic Beach Elementary’

-They will also be stamping the shirts to change them to “I Helped Save ABE” and handing out “We Saved” stickers for the yard signs.
+They stamped the shirts to change them to “I Helped Save ABE” and handed out “We Saved” stickers for the yard signs.

-Nearly two dozen are still slated to close under the current plan.
+Nearly two dozen schools are still slated to close under the current plan.
+With a 1.4 billion budget shortfall to try and overcome, many schools do not face as friendly a fate as ABE.

 That includes Kings Trail Elementary, which is expected to merge with Beauclerc.